MicrosoftDocs/customer-insights/ci-docs/data/data-unification-best-practices.md

 Use precision to determine how close two strings should be to be considered a match.
 The default precision setting requires an exact match.
 Any other value enables fuzzy matching for that condition.

 Precision can be set to low (30% match), medium (60% match), and high (80% match).
 Or you can customize and set the precision in 1% increments.

 ### Exact match conditions

 The exact match conditions are run first to obtain a smaller set of values to fuzzy match.
 To be effective, the exact matching conditions should have a reasonable degree of uniqueness.
-For example, if all your customers live in the same country, then having an exact match on country would not help narrow the scope.
+For example, if all your customers live in the same country, then having an exact match on country wouldn't help narrow the scope.

 Columns like full name, email, phone, or address fields have good uniqueness and are great columns to use as an exact match.

-Ensure the column you use for an exact match condition don’t have any values that are repeated frequently, such as a default value of ‘Firstname’ captured by a form.
+Ensure the column you use for an exact match condition don’t have any values that are repeated frequently, such as a default value of "Firstname" captured by a form.
 Customer insights can profile data columns to provide insight into top repeating values.
 You can enable data profiling on Azure Data Lake (using Common Data Model or Delta format) connections and Synapse.
 Data profile is run when the data source is next refreshed.
 For more information, go to Data profiling.

 ## Fuzzy matching

 Use fuzzy matching to match strings that are close but aren’t exact because of typos or other small variations.
 Use fuzzy matching strategically as it slows down processing and can result in timeouts.
 Make sure at least one exact match condition in any rule that has fuzzy conditions.

-Fuzzy matching is not intended to capture name variations like Suzzie and Suzanne.
-These are better captured with the Normalize pattern **Type: Name** or the custom **Alias matching** where customers can enter their own list of name variations they want to consider as matches.
+Fuzzy matching isn't intended to capture name variations like Suzzie and Suzanne.
+These variations are better captured with the Normalization pattern **Type: Name** or the custom **Alias matching** where customers can enter their own list of name variations they want to consider as matches.

 You can add conditions to a rule, such as matching FirstName and Phone.
 Conditions within a given rule are "AND" conditions; every condition must match for the rows to match.
 But separate rules are "OR" conditions.
-If rows aren't matched by Rule 1, then they can be matched by Rule 2.
+If Rule 1 doesn't match rows, then the rows are compared to Rule 2.

 > [!NOTE]
 > Only string data type columns can use fuzzy matching.
 For columns with other data types such as integer, double, or datetime, the precision field is set to exact match and is read only.